isomerpages/moe-ast-moehc/_school-histories/Schools/Chung Cheng High School (Main).md

 In 2019, the school celebrated its 80th&nbsp;anniversary, Chung Cheng 80, with the theme “Honouring Our Heritage, Inspiring Our Future”.
 A brass replica of &nbsp;the&nbsp;中正人sculpture was installed to inspire new generations of Chung Cheng students.
 The original concrete sculpture installed in 1969 was donated to National Gallery Singapore for heritage conservation.&nbsp; &nbsp;

+In 2023, the school embarked on an upgrading project for the Administration Building (Zhulin Building) and Grand Auditorium.

 Principals:<br>
 \- Dr Chuang Chu Lin (1939–1957)<br>
 \- Mr Shen Weilin (1957)<br>